santanurathod/santanurathod.github.io/_pages/1_about.md

 **Growing up in Akola** I grew up with lots of love, and fat, reading a lot, abhorring school, solving math problems for fun.

-**2014-16, [JEE](https://en.wikipedia.org/wiki/Joint_Entrance_Examination_%E2%80%93_Advanced) years in Akola** Thought it's the most -only- important thing in the world.
+**2014-16, [JEE](https://en.wikipedia.org/wiki/Joint_Entrance_Examination_%E2%80%93_Advanced) years in Akola** Thought it's the most -only- important thing in the world; I was very wrong.
 But as Roger Federer [says](https://home.dartmouth.edu/news/2024/06/2024-commencement-address-roger-federer#:~:text=When%20you%E2%80%99re%20playing,clarity%20and%20focus.), "Once you score a point, it's great, but it's behind you.
 Move forward"

 **2016-2020** Spent four wonderful years at IIT-Bombay.
 Travelled countries, was surrounded by some of the most amazing, talented, and smartest people.
 Felt inspired and depressed and motivated and humbled and intellectually stimulated.
 I could've used my years much better.